bt-sync/connect-scripts/README.md

 Note that the script has certain limitation as it considers all the `<filename>.number.<extension>` to be the versions of `<filename>.<extension>` file.

+## Mac Agent Package
+This folder contains scripts and files to create OS X package with sync.conf pre-packaged to automatically connect to selected Management Console.

 ## start-process-under-logged-on-user.ps1
 This script allows to start process (`-AppPath`) with arguments (`-AppCmd`) under currently logged on user and show UI for him.
 Also, you can specify working directory (`-WorkDir`) and wait till process will be ended (`-Wait`).